 This once turbulent land is steeped in history and culture making it one of Asia's most compelling destinations.
 Vietnam's wonderful diversity and exceptional beauty are key to the appeal be it the verdant landscapes of green paddy fields and soaring limestone peaks; attractive coastal resorts and tranquil rivers; fascinating hill tribe villages and vibrant cities; or the fragrant food and colourful local traditions.

 Vietnam’s capital, Hanoi, may be relatively small but it oozes energy and charm.
 Home to elaborate temples and pagodas, elegant tree-lined boulevards, inner city lakes and French colonial buildings, it’s an ideal starting point for a journey through this compelling nation.

 Straddling the Perfume River, Hue is Vietnam’s former imperial capital and today a UNESCO World Heritage site.
-Perfectly picturesque with palaces and pagodas the old city is one of Vietnam's most important cultural and historical sites.
+Perfectly picturesque with palaces and pagodas the old city is one of Vietnam’s most important cultural and historical sites.

 When you’ve had your fill of engaging cities but aren’t quite ready to hit the beach, head north to Sa Pa for stunning vistas, colourful markets and intriguing ethnic hill tribes.
 Perhaps take a memorable cruise around the surreal UNESCO World Heritage site of Halong Bay or soak up the Mekong Delta’s scenic watery landscapes.